 Support inside and outside the classroom

-From the guidance he received from his advisor to the commitment of his professors, including Troy Glover, who committed to learning the names of his students in only three weeks, Vincent immediately felt at home within the tight-knit Faculty of Applied Health Sciences.
+From the guidance he received from his advisor to the commitment of his professors, including Troy Glover, who committed to learning the names of his students in only three weeks, Vincent immediately felt at home within the program's tight-knit community.

 From the beginning, I knew I wasn’t just a number, I was seen as a person, an agent of change for the future.
 All of my professors were so dedicated and passionate about rec and leisure.
 You could tell by the way they taught that they wanted us to learn and succeed.